 Very low income households earn between 31% and 50% of the County Area Median Income (AMI).
 Depending on the household size, these households can afford rents between \$1,011 to \$1,560 per month and homes priced at \$199,500 and \$307,900.
 As of January 2021, there were no rental homes listed on Zillow that would be affordable to very low income households.
-However, based on US Census data, approximately 40% of renters pay monthly rents affordable to very low income households may be able afford to purchase a mobile home in San Marcos, however even those affordable to very low income households are still in need of maintenance and repair and there continues to be an extremely limited supply.
+However, based on US Census data, approximately 40% of renters pay monthly rents affordable to very low income households (inclusive of units also affordable to extremely low income).
+Very low income households may be able afford to purchase a mobile home in San Marcos, however even those affordable to very low income households are still in need of maintenance and repair and there continues to be an extremely limited supply.
 A few condominium units may also be affordable to very low income households, however, these units are located within senior living communities and only available for residents 55 years old and older.